Home | Browse Topics | Jobs, benefits & flats | Starting and leaving a job | Negotiating an individual employment agreement

 Employment Relations Act 2000, s 67H

-Your employment agreement can’t stop you from working for other employers unless there are genuine reasons for this, based on reasonable grounds, and these reasons are set out in the agreement.
-Genuine reasons can involve protecting your boss’s business knowledge or commercial reputation, or preventing an unmanageable conflict of interest.
+Your employment agreement might have a restraint of trade clause (for example, that stops you from working for other similar companies or for your employer’s clients).
+Restraint of trade clauses are allowed, but they can only be enforceable if there are genuine reasons for why they are required.
+These reasons must be set out in your employment agreement.
+Genuine reasons can involve protecting your boss’ business knowledge or commercial reputation, or preventing an unmanageable conflict of interest.

 Did this answer your question?